Wang-Jia-yu-cloud/data-analytics-portfolio/nyc-taxi-analysis/README.md

 ## Key Findings

+**Demand peaks during evening commute hours**
+Trip volume peaks around **18:00–19:00**, reflecting typical evening commuting patterns.
+The lowest activity occurs between **2:00–5:00 AM**.

+**Trip distances are generally short**
+Most trips are **under 4 miles**, indicating the service primarily supports short urban travel rather than long-distance transportation.

+**Revenue shows stable demand across the year**
-- **Revenue remained stable throughout 2017** with no significant seasonal spikes, suggesting NYC taxi demand is driven by consistent daily commuting and urban travel patterns.
+Revenue levels remain relatively consistent throughout 2017, suggesting taxi demand is driven by daily commuting patterns rather than strong seasonal effects.

-- **Peak demand is concentrated around 18:00–19:00**, with the lowest volume in early morning hours (2:00–5:00 AM).
+**Friday is the busiest day of the week**
-- **Friday sees the highest avg daily trips at 65.1**, while Sunday and Monday are the slowest days.
+Average daily trips peak on **Fridays (65.1 trips)**, while Sunday and Monday record the lowest demand.

-- **Most trips are under 4 miles**, confirming the service is primarily used for short urban commutes rather than long-distance travel.
+**Tip behavior shows little relationship with distance**
-- **Tip rate shows no strong correlation with trip distance**, suggesting tipping behavior is more influenced by payment method than trip length.
+Tip rate does not show a strong correlation with trip distance, indicating tipping behavior may depend more on payment method or passenger habits.

+**Credit card is the dominant payment method**
-- **Credit card dominates at 72.96%** of all trips, while cash accounts for 26.63% — since cash tips are not recorded in the dataset, actual tip rates are likely higher than what the data shows.
+Credit card payments account for **72.96% of trips**, while cash represents **26.63%**.
+Because cash tips are not recorded in the dataset, the observed tipping rates likely underestimate actual tip behavior.

 ---